ayushjha1114/NudgeQueryGen/README.md

 # NudgeQueryGenApp

-## Overview
-NudgeQueryGenApp is a project designed to generate queries for the Nudge application.
-This tool helps streamline the process of creating and managing queries efficiently.

 ## Prerequisites
 Before installing NudgeQueryGenApp, ensure you have Node.js installed on your machine.
 If Node.js is not installed, follow these steps: